mgoetz/StarTrekTimelinesSpreadsheet/README.md

 **DISCLAIMER** This tool is provided "as is", without warranty of any kind.
 Use at your own risk!
 It should be understood that *Star Trek Timelines* content and materials are trademarks and copyrights of [Disruptor Beam, Inc.](https://www.disruptorbeam.com/tos/) or its licensors.
 All rights reserved.
 This tool is neither endorsed by nor affiliated with Disruptor Beam, Inc..
-All images (crew portraits, items) displayed in the tool are references to [stt.wiki](https://stt.wiki/wiki/Main_Page).

 [More tools and information here](https://iampicard.github.io/)